Which Flooring Is Right for You?

 Solid Hardwood

 Solid hardwood flooring is a great investment for any home.
-As the name implies, solid wood flooring is crafted of solid wood, which speaks to its durability and longevity.
+As the name implies, solid hardwood flooring is crafted of solid wood, which speaks to its durability and longevity.

 Advantages of Solid Hardwood